High School Social Worker for the 2017-2018 School Year

 - A disposition toward teamwork and collaboration

 - A demonstrated openness and responsiveness to constructive feedback and a strong commitment to continuous improvement and professional growth

-- Approaches the profession with maturity, humility, versatility (i.e., embraces the ambiguity and excitement associated with start-ups), a solutions-mindedness with a strong work ethic, and, of course, a sense of humor
+- Approaches the profession with maturity, humility, versatility (i.e., embraces the ambiguity and excitement associated with start-ups), and, of course, a sense of humor